mamun2519/learn-devOps-concept/os/readme.md

   - grep -v “keyword” file
 - to print how many times (count) the given keyword is present in the file
   - grep -c “keyword” file
+- To search for an exact match of a given keyword in a file
+  - grep -w “keyword” file

 ### SSH